 If the cutting breaks readily, it is too immature.
 In contrast, if it does not break, the cutting is mature and has fewer chances of rooting.

-- Dip the cutting in hormodin, which helps encourage the growth of healthy roots.
+- Dip the cutting in some rooting hormone to encourage the growth of healthy roots.

 - Insert the cuttings in washed sand, one and a half inches deep such that there is enough gap between the cuttings.

-- Cover the cuttings with polyethylene to ensure that it is airtight.
+- Cover the cuttings with plastic wrap to ensure that it is airtight.

-- Remember to remove the cover on a humid day and keep removing the falling leaves and dead cuttings.
+- Remember to remove the cover on a humid day and remove the falling leaves and dead cuttings.